 Movements Toward Freedom Of The Slaves

 At the opening of the Civil War, there were more slaves in the United States than in all other countries combined.
-These were all confined to the States south of Pennsylvania and of the Ohio River.
-All the Northern States had freed their slaves, either before the adoption of the U.S. Constitution or soon after it.
-Vermont took the lead, in 1777; Pennsylvania followed, in 1780; and eventually, all other Northern States followed in abolishing slavery or providing measures to effect its gradual abolition.
-The last to abolish it was New Jersey, in 1804.
+These were all confined to the States south of Pennsylvania and the Ohio River.
+All the Northern States had freed their slaves, either before adopting the U.S. Constitution or soon after it.
+Vermont took the lead in 1777; Pennsylvania followed in 1780; and eventually, all other Northern States followed in abolishing slavery or providing measures to effect its gradual abolition.
+The last to abolish it was New Jersey in 1804.

 George Washington, in his will, provided for the emancipation of his own slaves.
 John Adams believed that slavery should be abolished in the United States.
 Thomas Jefferson, himself a slaveholder, declared, when speaking of this institution, “I tremble for my country when I remember that God is just.”
 Patrick Henry, Benjamin Franklin, Alexander Hamilton, and James Madison opposed the principle of slavery.

 Most of the wisest and best men of the time, both North and South, looked forward with confidence and hope to the speedy abolition of an institution so averse to the principles of Christianity and so dangerous to the interests of society and the state.